ArchonDev/Archon/README.md

 # Archon

-**Purpose:** Archon is a multi-use framework designed to emulate, exploit, and fuzz various network protocols.
-Additionally, it offers a complete cycle of automated analysis and exploitation for various communication types.
+**Purpose:** Archon is a multi-use framework designed to emulate, exploit, and fuzz various Protocols, ranging from Typical TCP/IP Packets, to Bluetooth, and even raw Signals via Pyserial.
+Additionally, it offers a complete cycle of automated Analysis and Exploitation for various Communication types (Packets, RF, BLE Signals, etc).

 ## Features

-- Emulates various network protocols
+- Emulates various Network Protocols
-- Exploits network protocols to identify vulnerabilities
+- Exploits Network Protocols to identify vulnerabilities
-- Fuzzes network protocols to discover unknown bugs
+- Fuzzes various protocols to discover unknown bugs
-- Completes automated analysis and exploitation of various communication types
+- Completes automated Analysis and Exploitation of various Communication types

 ## Installation

 Since Archon is written in Python 3, ensure you have Python 3 installed on your machine.
+I am only intending for the above code to be supported on Linux, such as Kali or Parrot, due to the low level Networking this does.

 ### Dependencies